KeonJukes/Thirteenth-Floor-Fireguard-AI/README.md

 - UNIQUE KEY (Optional): I've added an optional unique key constraint on apt_number and floor combined.
 This would prevent more than one registration for the same apartment, which might be a desirable business rule.

 You can run this SQL command in your MySQL database to create the table.
 Read Oracle and MySQL documentation if you run into issues

-## 7. Deployed

-Here is the link to the deployed application: https://service-13th-floor-fireguard-ai-805507396207.us-west1.run.app/